deepshore/walkthrough-for-deploying-apache-zeppelin-on-kubernetes/README.md

 So, how does Zeppelin work on Kubernetes?
 Basically, the whole thing is based on simple principles: there is a web server brought in as a Kubernetes deployment.
 While you are interacting with a Zeppelin note, the server creates pods for each of the interpreters in a lazy fashion.
-The interpreter pods all use the same image.
+The interpreter pods all use the same container image.

 ## Building and providing Images